13 LGBTQ-Inclusive Holiday Books for Kids

 Rachel’s Christmas Boat, by Sophie Labelle (Flamingo Rampant), stars a child who cleverly solves the problem of changing the name on a parent’s Christmas gift after the parent comes out as transgender.

-Over the River & Through the Wood: A Holiday Adventure, by Linda Ashman, illustrated by Kim Smith (Sterling), takes the concept of the classic song and gives it a new spin, showing us an extended, multiracial family, including two dads and their child, overcoming obstacles as they gather for an unspecified winter holiday. their way to meet at Grandma’s for the holidays.
+Over the River & Through the Wood: A Holiday Adventure, by Linda Ashman, illustrated by Kim Smith (Sterling), takes the concept of the classic song and gives it a new spin, showing us an extended, multiracial family, including two dads and their child, overcoming obstacles as they gather for an unspecified winter holiday at Grandma’s.
 It’s a fun romp showing the diversity that may be found even within one family.
 (The original song was written about Thanksgiving, but there have also been versions that swap in Christmas.
 This book doesn’t specify either, but I’m including it under the Christmas books since it may resonate with those of you who know that version.)

 Christmas Bears